Kyparissis/Ithaki_server_serial_communication/README.md

 ---

 ## Reports
-The sumbitted reports are not uploaded for security reasons!
+The full sumbitted reports are not uploaded!
 However, the media used in them can be found here [**HERE**](https://github.com/Kyparissis/Networks1-2022-Assignment/tree/main/reports/media).

 ---